AMC Ambassador: 1974

+The 1974 model year proved challenging for all full-size vehicles in the American market, regardless of the automaker, as the Arab Oil Embargo triggered a significant shift in consumer focus towards smaller, more fuel-efficient cars.
+The overall full-sized, low-priced market segment experienced a sharp 37% drop in sales.

-Sales of all full-size vehicles, regardless of the automaker, fell significantly in 1974 as America's focus shifted to smaller cars.
-By the end of the model year, the full-sized, low-priced market segment dropped 37%.
-Ambassador sales were no different.
-The demand for AMC Gremlins and Hornets was increasing since 1971 and the automaker was unable to keep up making the smaller models by 1974.
-It was also getting ready to introduce the Pacer.
-To simplify its production and number of different models, during June 1974, the final AMC Ambassador rolled off the Kenosha, Wisconsin assembly line, ending a nameplate that had been in continuous production in some form for 48 years.
+At the same time, AMC was facing increasing demand for its smaller Gremlins and Hornets, and the automaker was struggling to keep up with production of these more economical models by 1974.
+The company was also preparing for the highly anticipated introduction of the Pacer.
+American Motors strategically decided to discontinue the Ambassador to simplify its production lines and reduce the number of different models.
+In June 1974, the final AMC Ambassador rolled off the Kenosha, Wisconsin assembly line, marking the end of a nameplate that had been in continuous production in some form for 48 years.

-Production consisted of 17,901 sedans and 7,070 station wagons for a total of 24,971 Ambassadors during 1974.
+Total production for the 1974 Ambassador consisted of 17,901 sedans and 7,070 station wagons, for a combined total of 24,971 Ambassadors during its final model year.